 If you don't have a lot of money to spend on energy efficiency improvements, there are cheaper options for you to consider.
 One of the easiest ways to keep your property warm is with heavy curtains.

-These tools allow you to set on and off time periods for your boiler and select different temperatures in your home at different times of the day.
-This means that your property will be heated up when it needs to be, and you can save money when you don't need the heating on.
+These allow you to set on and off time periods for your boiler and select different temperatures in your home at different times of the day.
+This means that your property will be heated when it needs to be, and you can save money when you don't need the heating on.

-7. Insulate your pipes
+7. Insulate the pipes

 If you don't already, it is a good idea to look into insulating the pipes throughout your property.
-This will reduce the amount of heat lost, so you spend less on heating water up and the hot water stays warm for longer.
-Slipping pipe insulation around any exposed hot water pipes is easy if the pipes are accessible, and you can often complete the task yourself.
+This will reduce the amount of heat lost and keep the hot water warmer for longer, ultimately saving you money.

 In addition, you may want to...